ShivaliGupta17/RAG/README.md

-this is the introduction about rag
+this is the introduction about rag halllucination